Aerial-Desktop/desktop-tv-public-facing-documentation/mvp.md

 1 widget, 5 video experiences for a television desktop background.

+## Introduction/ Sales Pitch:
+Desktop TV is a video streaming application which turns your desktop background into a television.<br/>It provides you with interesting information/music and it stays out of your way so that you can work.

 ## Video Experiences:
 1) Static News updated Daily: (very stable videos)
 ```